tauanajc/Cunha_etal_2023_CurrBiol/README.md

 [Assembly Pipeline](assembly%20pipeline): instructions and scripts used to assemble genomes.

+[Annotation](annotation): scripts used to annotate genomes.

 [BUSCO and Enrichment Analyses](buscos%20and%20enrichment%20analyses%20R): R code for busco comparison, enrichment analyses, and related figures.

-[Synteny Plot](synteny): instructions and scripts for synteny analysis and plotting
+[Synteny Plot](synteny): instructions and scripts for synteny analysis and plotting.

+[Non-coding Distances](non-coding%distances): R code for comparison of intron sizes and intergenic distances.